Jesugbenga/tick-tock-torture/README.md

-# Tick-Tock Torture: A Study Timer & Productivity Alarm Chrome Extension
+# Tick-Tock: A Study Timer & Productivity Alarm Chrome Extension

-Tick-Tock Torture is a Chrome extension designed to keep you focused, productive, and entertained.
+Tick-Tock  is a Chrome extension designed to keep you focused, productive, and entertained.
 It combines a **study timer**, **ambient Lo-Fi music player**, and a **challenge-based productivity alarm** to make your study sessions more engaging and efficient.

 ## Features